astorije/ansible-thelounge/README.md

 ## Role variables

-### `shout_users`
+### `lounge_users`

-Lists all users allowed to access Shout using their credentials.
+Lists all users allowed to access The Lounge using their credentials.

-**Warning:** The playbook will fail if you do not specify at least one user, which is how Shout behaves itself.
+**Warning:** The playbook will fail if you do not specify at least one user, which is how The Lounge behaves itself.

 **Warning:** At the moment, user configuration files are only created if they do not exist, so changing passwords does not get reflected when provisioning.